Xilinx/Vitis-Tutorials/Hardware_Acceleration/Introduction/runtime_sw_design.md

 modern OS (again including Linux) divides the address range into pages, typically with each page having a size of 4 KiB (although this can vary system to system).
 Each page is then mapped to a corresponding page in the physical memory.
-And before someone points out that this is an inaccurately simplified generalization, I would like to respectfully remind you that this isn?t a computer architecture course!
+And before someone points out that this is an inaccurately simplified generalization, I would like to respectfully remind you that this isn't a computer architecture course!

 There are two important things to note, though.
-The first is that when you allocate a buffer from the heap with standard C APIs, you?re not getting a physical memory address back.
+The first is that when you allocate a buffer from the heap with standard C APIs, you're not getting a physical memory address back.
 And second, you're not getting a single buffer - you're getting a collection of N memory pages, each 4 KiB long.
 To put that in context, say we allocate a buffer of 6 MiB.
 That would give us: